tnickel-web/weather-wand/README.md

 - [x] Add build instructions to README.
 - [ ] Implement testing.
-- [ ] Improve error handling so there is a error output instead of null values.
+- [ ] Improve error handling so there is an error output instead of null values.
 - [ ] Set a timeout for the requests so the terminal is not stuck until fetch has finished when there is no / a slow internet connection.